This article teaches techniques to construct a circuit that can convert solar energy into AC electricity for a home.

 The primary winding of the transformer is connected to the collector emitter circuit of the 2N3055 transistors.

-- The transformer steps up the voltage and the inverter produces an AC output across its secondary winding.
+- The inverter generates an AC output across its secondary winding after the transformer increases the voltage.

 Formulas: